datarobot/batch-scoring/README.rst

  skip_row_id                      \+         \+     Skip the row_id column in output.
  output_delimiter=<delimiter>     \+         \+     Specifies the delimiter for the output CSV file.
 The special keyword "tab" can be used to indicate a tab-delimited CSV. timeout=<timeout>                \+         \+     The time, in seconds, that DataRobot tries to make a connection to satisfy a prediction request.
 When the timeout expires, the client (the batch_scoring or batch_scoring_sse command) closes the connection and retries, up to the number of times defined by the value of ``<n_retry>``.
 The default value is 30 seconds. delimiter=<delimiter>            \+         \+     Specifies the delimiter to recognize in the input .csv file (e.g., "--delimiter=,").
 If not specified, the script tries to automatically determine the delimiter.
-The special keyword "tab" can be used to indicate a tab-delimited csv. resume                           \+         \+     Starts the prediction from the point at which it was halted.
+The special keyword "tab" can be used to indicate a tab-delimited CSV. resume                           \+         \+     Starts the prediction from the point at which it was halted.
 If the prediction stopped, for example due to error or network connection issue, you can run the same command with all the same arguments plus this ``resume`` argument.
 If you do not include this argument, and the script detects a previous script was interrupted mid-execution, DataRobot prompts whether to resume.
 When resuming a script, you cannot change the ``dataset_filepath``,  ``model_id``, ``project_id``, ``n_samples``, or ``keep_cols``. help                             \+         \+     Shows usage help for the command. fast                             \+         \+     *Experimental*: Enables a faster .csv processor.
 Note that this method does not support multiline CSV files. stdout                           \+         \+     Sends all log messages to stdout.
-If not specified, log messages to the ``datarobot_batch_scoring_main.log`` file. auto_sample                      \+         \+     Override the ``<n_samples>`` value and instead uses chunks of roughly 2.5 MB to improve throughput.
+If not specified, the command sends log messages to the ``datarobot_batch_scoring_main.log`` file. auto_sample                      \+         \+     Override the ``<n_samples>`` value and instead uses chunks of roughly 2.5 MB to improve throughput.
 Enabled by default. encoding                         \+         \+     Specifies dataset encoding.
 If not provided, the batch_scoring or batch_scoring_sse script attempts to detect the decoding (e.g., "utf-8", "latin-1", or "iso2022_jp").
-See the `Python standard encodings <https://docs.python.org/3/library/codecs.html#standard-encodings>`_ for a list of valid values. skip_dialect                     \+         \+     Specifies that the script skips CSV dialect detection.
-By default, the scripts do detect CSV dialect.
+See the `Python standard encodings <https://docs.python.org/3/library/codecs.html#standard-encodings>`_ for a list of valid values. skip_dialect                     \+         \+     Specifies that the script skips CSV dialect detection and uses default "excel" dialect for CSV parsing.
+By default, the scripts do detect CSV dialect for proper batch generation on the client side.
 ============================== ========== ========= ===========

 Example::